youwuyou/AISE/README.md

 - Original project handouts locates under the `assets/` directory
 - Each project `X ∈ {1, 2, 3}` contains:
-    - an associated report `report.pdf` located under `project_X/` folder
     - For each task, we reported our results using maximal two pages
     - Visualizations and results can be found in the `results/` directory

-For project reports, experiments were conducted on the `piora` cluster from the student cluster competition team RACKlette @ ETHZ using the hardware & software configuration as follows:
+For the project report, experiments were conducted on the `piora` cluster from the student cluster competition team RACKlette @ ETHZ using the hardware & software configuration as follows:

 | **CPU Model** | **CPU Core Info** | **Memory** |